brainly/check-zonesync/README.md

-check_zonesync is a nagios plugin which can determine whether zones are replicated properly between master and slave DNS servers and if master/masters have properly loaded zones/are servering the most recent version of zone/zones.
+check_zonesync is a nagios plugin which can determine whether zones are replicated properly between master and slave DNS servers and if master/masters have properly loaded zones/are serving the most recent version of zone/zones.

 ## Installation

-In order to run check_zonesync you need to following dependencies installed:
+In order to run check_zonesync you need to have following dependencies installed:
 - pymisc (https://github.com/vespian/pymisc)
 - python >=3.2 (not tested on earlier versions)
 - python3-yaml